The Ultimate Guide to Sales Strategy

 That’s where adopting a sales mindset that focuses on your customers comes in.

-What is a Sales Mindset?
+What is a Trades Sales Mindset?

 A sales mindset is all about the mental attitude and approach your team takes to selling.

 With the customer’s needs at the forefront of your mind, a sales mindset encourages staff to think more strategically about how they engage with a prospect and how they can find the right solution for them.
-A sales mindset should not focus on the hard-sell, being loud, or pushy: it’s about positive connections.
+A sales mindset should not focus on the hard sell, being loud, or pushy: it’s about positive connections.
 Recruiting the right people to sell for your company is important, click here to explore the soft skills your company should be looking for during recruitment.

 There’s a lot more to winning business than simply having the ability to complete the job.
 Your competitors will likely have the same technical skills as your team, so it’s important to ask what it is that should make people choose your business, instead of theirs.